QIMay/website/README.md

-# BBS Development based on Django framework
+# BBS Development based on Django